 |Mojave National Preserve|

-There are a few campgrounds and endless roadside camping within the preserve.
+A few campgrounds and endless roadside camping accommodate stays within the preserve.

 |Death Valley National Park|